sbt/sbt-twt/README.markdown

 =======

-sbt-twt is a twitter processor for [simple-built-tool (sbt)][2], forked from @n8han's [dispatch twine][1]. unlike sbt plugins, [processors] are installed to the sbt instance instead of described in project definitions, and they add new kind of commands, instead of new type of projects or actions that plugins give.
+sbt-twt is a twitter processor for [simple-built-tool (sbt)][2], forked from @n8han's [dispatch twine][1]. unlike sbt plugins, [processors][3] are installed to the sbt instance instead of described in project definitions, and they add new kind of commands, instead of new type of projects or actions that plugins give.

 ## install it